carimura/jtrack/README.md

 ## Next Up

-1. Figure out how to get more reliable images… giphy is unreliable for that jpg still frame image.
+1. Reduce build time.
+Thanks to opencv jni lib dependency, takes about 3 minutes.
-2. Reduce build time
+2. Possibly use a smaller version of the gif for faster processing.
-3. Stretch goal: Use animated gifs.
-REbuild with detection boxes.
+3. Use loom to paralellize image processing